Yadkin/Pee Dee River Reservoirs

 High Rock Lake

-Maynard Edwards (Yadkin Lakes Guide Service, Extreme Fishing Concepts, 336-249-6782) said Badin's crappie fishing would be good.
+Maynard Edwards (Yadkin Lakes Guide Service, Extreme Fishing Concepts, 336-249-6782).
+Said Badin's stripers are abundant.

-Joe Aldridge (Joe’s Bait & Tackle, 704-982-8716) said crappie action would be good along the banks.
+Joe Aldridge (Joe’s Bait & Tackle, 704-982-8716) said casting a buzzbait for bass for the best action.